1. Skip to content

 India's growing job crisis

-In Mumbai last week, a job event at Air India Airport Services was called off after 25,000 job-seekers showed up to apply for 2,220 maintenance jobs.
+In Mumbai last week, a job event at Air India Airport Services was called off after 25,000 job seekers showed up to apply for 2,220 maintenance jobs.

 In February, nearly 4.7 million applicants appeared for an exam to select around 60,000 police constables in the northern state of Uttar Pradesh.
+These are not isolated incidents, as India faces a growing unemployment crisis.

 "All this is contrary to the official [government] narrative of massive employment generation.
 Why not admit the problem and act, lest the growing youth frustration boil over?" added Kumar.